flutter/website/index.md

 This is an online marketplace app from the [Gallery](https://github.com/flutter/flutter/tree/master/examples/flutter_gallery/lib/demo), a showcase of Flutter apps to download and run on a phone.
 Shrine has high-quality scrolling images, interactive cards, buttons and dropdown lists, and a shopping cart page.
-Run Shrine on an iPhone or Android phone; the UI appearance and behavior are equivalent.
-Feel free to browse through the source code and other sample apps [here](https://github.com/flutter/flutter/tree/master/examples) in our github repository.
+Run Shrine on an iPhone or Android phone, then check out the single codebase for this and more examples [here](https://github.com/flutter/flutter/tree/master/examples) in our github repository.

 No mobile development experience is required to get started.
 Apps are written in [Dart](https://dartlang.org), which will look familiar if you've used a language like Java or JavaScript.
-While experience with object-oriented languages is definitely helpful, even non-programmers have made Flutter apps!
+Experience with object-oriented languages is definitely helpful, but even non-programmers have made Flutter apps!

 ## Why use Flutter?